Vengat/algorithm-ml-notes/README.md

 # algorithm-ml-notes
-These are my notes, keeping them for my reference
+These are my handwritten notes, keeping them for my reference